learn-co-curriculum/dsc-pipelines-v2-1/README.md

 Pipelines are extremely useful tools to write clean and manageable code for machine learning.
 Recall how we start preparing our dataset: we want to clean our data, transform it, potentially use feature selection, and then run a machine learning algorithm.
 Using pipelines, you can do all these steps in one go!

-Pipeline functionality can be found in the scikit-learn's `Pipeline` module.
+Pipeline functionality can be found in scikit-learn's `Pipeline` module.
 Pipelines can be coded in a very simple way:

 ```python
 from sklearn.pipeline import Pipeline